 North Table Mountain Ecological Reserve

-This expansive mesa formed by ancient lava flow located near Oroville attracts wildflower enthusiasts during the blooming season, from early March to mid-May.
+North Table Mountain Ecological Reserve, an expansive mesa formed by ancient lava flow near Oroville, attracts wildflower enthusiasts during the blooming season, from early March to mid-May.
 Among many others, you may see lupine, Foothill triteleia, Sierra primroses, blue dicks, and poppies.
 By early April, bright yellow Douglas’ violets will start to pop up in the grasslands, along with pale yellow daisies, white meadowfoam, and magenta shooting stars and buttercups.
 Other flower species present in the area include blue dicks, blue-and-white bird’s eye gilia, magenta Kellog’s monkeyflower, and purple owl’s clover.

 2024 Update: All the majestic waterfalls in North Table Mountain are currently in full flow, but the trails are somewhat muddy and slippery.
 As with most of the state, expect a great wildflower season beginning in early March.
 On the Phantom Falls Loop, you will likely find (soon) birds-eye gilia, frying pans, poppies, sky lupine, goldfields, white nemophila, yellow monkeyflowers, blue dicks, and redmaids.
 There are groups of California poppies on the northwest side of the loop by the ravine.
 Flowers should bloom through April.